applicationdesignframework/applicationdesignframework.github.io/examples/iam-session-broker/README.md

 4. Application uses the Yellow-scoped temporary security credentials to return the data.

 **Requirements**
-* Authorize temporary security credentials requests for a registered application and a valid JWT.
+* IAM Session Broker shall authorize temporary security credentials requests for a registered application and a valid JWT.
-* Validate the provided JWT using public keys of the registered application JWK Set URL.
+* IAM Session Broker shall validate the provided JWT using public keys of the registered application JWK Set URL.
-* Return the scoped temporary security credentials by assuming the registered application access principal role.
-Tag the role session with the registered session tag key and JWT claim name value.
+* IAM Session Broker shall return the scoped temporary security credentials by assuming the registered application access principal role; tag the role session with the registered session tag key and JWT claim name value.

 ## Architecture